amandayclee/mastermind/README.md

     - State:
         - code pattern (Duplicate numbers are allowed)
         - (score)
+        - all guess and feedback

     - Method:
+        - make a guess
         - check guess and give feedback
         - calculate scores

 - Game Interface